 Boat House – Popular with locals and tourists alike, this spacious but cosy restaurant is famed for their scrumptious all-you-can-eat buffet dinners.
 Open 7 days a week and located only a few steps away from Beau Vallon beach, they offer over 20 mouth-watering dishes that include all the usual Creole standards along with fresh salads and grilled fish - Great value for groups and families.

 La Plaine St. André – Somewhat more upmarket is La Grand Maison restaurant at the famed Takamaka Bay Rum distillery.
-Located in a lovingly restored colonial house, their menu offers contemporary remakes of traditional dishes as well as some true and tested international favourites, ensuring there’s something to satisfy even the most discerning of palates.
+Located in a lovingly restored colonial house, Christelle Verheyden - one of the country's most talented chefs - offers contemporary remakes of traditional dishes as well as some true and tested international favourites, ensuring there’s something to satisfy even the most discerning of palates.
 A good selection of wines and cocktails, complimented by the romantic setting, makes this an ideal venue for a special evening.
-For those having lunch you’ll receive a 50% discount on the tour of the distillery and gardens followed by a guided rum tasting.

 Surfers Beach Restaurant – Positioned only metres from the clear waters and sandy shores of Anse Parnel, this relaxed beach-side eatery is where surfers and beach-going tourists head to for a tasty snack.
 Serving a range of international and Creole cuisine, it’s the perfect spot for a refreshing drink or quick lunch while watching the waves break.